aiven/aiven-operator/docs/docs/guides/clickhouseuser.md

 On create the controller creates the ClickHouse user without an explicit password, then captures the password from the Aiven API (either directly from the create response or by making a one-time password reset) and writes it into the connection Secret.

 On later reconciles the controller keeps publishing connection details (host, port, username) to the connection Secret but never uses the connection Secret as input when deciding which password to use.
 The source of truth for the password remains Aiven.

-If the Aiven API no longer exposes the password (for example, if it was changed directly in ClickHouse), the controller stops touching password keys in the Secret instead of trying to guess or rotate the password.
+If the API doesn't return a password on observe, the controller leaves password keys in the Secret untouched and doesn't attempt to rotate the password.

 You switch between modes by setting or clearing `connInfoSecretSource` on the ClickhouseUser resource.